Find the best places to visit in & near Oswestry.

 A full day out from Oswestry has to be Ironbridge Gorge Museums.
 The iron bridge itself is worth the visit but stay on to explore Blists Hill Victorian Town and the other 9 living museums.

 Explore Oswestry, South & West – South from Oswestry will take you to the border village of Llanymynech with the heritage Lime Works and Montgomery Canal.
 Then a steep climb up to Rodney’s Pillar with amazing views from the top.
 On to National Trust Powis Castle at Welshpool or a ride on the steam trains at Welshpool and Llanfair Railway taking you on a scenic trip through this beautiful part of Mid Wales.
 Wandering along the glorious Tanat Valley to find Llanrhaeadr Waterfall or a scenic drive or stroll around Lake Vyrnwy could be a perfect day out.

-Explore the best places to visit in and near Oswestry- we are sure you will want to come back.
+Explore the best historical sites and places of interest near me in Oswestry- we are sure you will want to come back.